yared-abera/portfolio-me/README.md

 Projects Section: Highlights key projects with descriptions, technologies used, and links to the source code or live demos.
 Skills Section: Displays a list of technical skills and proficiencies.
 Experience Section: Showcases my work experience, internships, and relevant roles.
-Contact Form: Allows visitors to get in touch with me directly through the website.
+Contact Form: Allows visitors to get in touch with me directly through the website
-Social Links: Provides links to my professional profiles on platforms like LinkedIn and GitHub.
 ## Technologies Used
 HTML5: For the structure and content of the website.
 CSS3: For styling and layout.